 We operate mainly in the auction segment of the global industrial equipment marketplace.
-Our primary target markets within that marketplace are the used truck and equipment sectors, which are large and fragmented.
-The world market for used trucks and equipment continues to grow, primarily as a result of the cumulative increase in supply of used trucks and equipment, which is driven by the ongoing production of new trucks and equipment.
+Our primary target markets within that marketplace are the used equipment and truck sectors, which are large and fragmented.
+The supply of used trucks and equipment continues to grow, primarily as a result of the cumulative supply of used trucks and equipment, which is driven by the ongoing production of new trucks and equipment.
 Industry analysts estimate that the world-wide value of used equipment transactions, of the type of equipment we sell at our auctions, is in excess of \$100 billion per year.
 Of this total, only a fraction is currently traded through auctions, with the majority being sold directly by the owner or through truck and equipment dealers and brokers.
-Although we sell more used equipment than any other company in the world, our share of this fragmented market is only in the range of 3%.
+Although we sell more used equipment than any other company in the world, our share of this fragmented market is only in the low to mid single digit range.